Barcombe: Town Littleworth

 Town Littleworth, Cooksbridge, is a small hamlet to the north west of the parish that spans Town Littleworth Road.
 It hosts the Secret Campsite that celebrates the local wildlife and hosts the Sussex Wildlife festival.

 Oldpark Wood

 Oldpark Wood, is to the east of Town Littleworth and an Oak-Hornbeam coppice.
 Wood Anemone is overwhelmingly dominant in April.
 Knowlands and Oldpark were probably joined before a large part of the wood to the south was cleared to make pastures for Church Farm around two hundred years ago, and to the north nearly a hundred acres was cleared about fifty years ago, when Spithurst Wood was separated from Oldpark Wood, too.

 Parish streams

 There are three streams in the parish: the Bevern Stream, the North End Stream and the Longford Stream.
 They all flow east to the River Ouse and all demarcate the boundary of the parish in one way or other.
 Before the early 19th century, these streams created different islands absolutely cut off from each other in wet winters.
+The streams are chalk-fed and known for their sea trout populations, which grow to large sizes and return year after year.
+Sadly these populations are on the brink of collapse due to mismanagement of these waterways, largely by Southern Water and sometimes farmers who have allowed their effluent to overflow into them.
+Wild salmon, which once bred in these waters, are now very rare.